CoreyNaas/TACL/specification.md

 In this case, `CalculateDistance` will be attempted.
 If it executes without an exception, then the program proceeds normally.
 But if an exception is thrown, the `HandleError` action is called.

-### Switch and Case

-To implement switch/case statements in our language, we use the action `[Switch]` followed by a Thing that we want to evaluate.
-We then define a Pile of `[Case]` actions, each represented as a Pile with the case value and the corresponding action.

 ## Appendix: Standard Libary of Actions

 ### System/Shell/IO Actions